laminlabs/lamindb/docs/curate.md

 ## External data validation

 Since not all metadata is always stored within the dataset itself, it is also possible to validate external metadata.
+For instance, you might want to validate a separate metadata dictionary or JSON file against a schema before attaching it to your data.

 ```{eval-rst}
 .. literalinclude:: scripts/curate_dataframe_external_features.py